carbonaut/boilerplate-frontend-ionic/README.md

 Within them [theme] folder, there'll be all _.scss_ files related to the _framework_.
 The folder structure below represent how they look and where the different classes should go.
 Two items worth mentioning are:

 - [spacing.scss]: this file will include all spacing variables.
 To keep the design coherent and spaced proportionally, you should avoid using specific values for margin, padding, width, height and others.
-Use these variables to space elements proportionally based on units, so items will be spaced based on a half, single, double and quad units.
+Use these variables to space elements proportionally based on units, so items will be spaced based on a half, single, double and quad units;
 - [variables.scss]: you must not add any colors directly on your _.scss_ files.
 All colors must be defined within this file using sass variables and used across the application.

 Folder structure is as follows: